 2. Panoply (cloud ETL + data warehouse)

-Panoply makes it fast and easy for both developers and non-programmers to automatically pull data out of Elasticsearch.
+Panoply makes it fast and easy for both developers and non-programmers to automatically pull data out of Elasticsearch and query it with SQL.
 With one click, you can connect Elasticsearch to Panoply’s user-friendly UI.
 The Panoply all-in-one data pipeline is the only cloud ETL provider and data warehouse combination.
 With the Panoply integration, your Elasticsearch data is automatically extracted, prepped, and loaded to any of over 100 popular BI and visualization tools.
 Under the hood, Panoply uses an ELT (Extract, Load, Transform) approach instead of traditional ETL, which means that data ingestion is faster and more dynamic because you don’t have to wait for transformation to finish before you load your data.
 And Panoply builds managed cloud data warehouses for every user, so you won’t need to set up a separate destination to store all the data you pull from Elasticsearch with Panoply’s ELT process.

 Panoply is an enterprise-level ETL that continuously uploads, processes, and streams your latest Elasticsearch data to your connected services.
 With Panoply, your analytics and output always reflect the most relevant metrics.